A Pacific Crest Trail planning guide. A way to get an overview of this wonderful trail without being bogged down with lots of info! Updated Dec 2013.

 There is some PCT discussion on this board

-Whiteblaze.net Though AT focused, the OTHER TRAILS section is getting growing use www.whiteblaze.net
+Whiteblaze.net Though AT focused, the OTHER TRAILS, including the PCT, section is getting growing use www.whiteblaze.net

 A site with journals, forums and a regularly updated snow percentage level along the PCT.